Vonage-Community/tutorial-ai_studio-node-sms_to_slack/README.md

-# tutorial-ai_studio-node-sms_to_slack
+# Connecting SMS to Slack via Vonage AI Studio
-A node application that connects AI Studio SMS agents with Slack
+A node application that connects AI Studio SMS agents with Slack to allow for live human customer support agents directly from Slack.